SomerEsat/ethereum-staking-guides/README.md

 While Prometheus is our datasource, Grafana is going provide our reporting dashboard capability.
 Let's install it and configure a dashboard.

+We will install using an APT repository beacuse it is easier to install and update.
+Grafana is available in the official Ubuntu packages repository, however the version of Grafana there may not be the latest, so we will use Grafana’s official repository.

+Download the Grafana GPG key with wget, then pipe the output to apt-key.
+This will add the key to your APT installation’s list of trusted keys.

 ```
 wget -q -O - https://packages.grafana.com/gpg.key | sudo apt-key add -
 ```